mrezzamoradi/Bioinformatics_Algorithms_Part1/README.md

 Main Objective:
 ---------------

-Our main goal is to make codes as efficient as possible.
+Our main goal is to make the codes as efficient as possible.
 Mostly we know the possible best-case for a code, but sometimes we must find out.

 Programming Languages: